The Pros and Cons of a Remote Workforce

 4. Perceived unfairness/favoritism

-There’s another factor to remote work we haven’t touched on yet, and that’s that not all jobs can be done offsite.
-If you move to a partially remote workforce, there are risks of jealousy or perceived favoritism among the employees that have to remain onsite out of necessity.
+Another factor of remote work we haven’t touched on yet is that not all jobs can be done offsite.
+If you move to a partially remote workforce, there are risks of jealousy or perceived favoritism among the employees who have to remain onsite out of necessity.

 5. Infrastructure costs